-Up to three junior fellowships are available for early career researchers who are interested in integrating philosophical phenomenology with qualitative research methods.
-Fellows will be hosted for a one-month stay by the Danish Institute for Advanced Study (DIAS) and the research unit, Movement, Culture and Society (MoCS), which is based in the Department of Sports Science and Clinical Biomechanics at University of Southern Denmark (SDU).
-The primary purpose of the fellowship is to mentor and support early career researchers through the process of writing applications for externally funded post-doctoral positions to work at DIAS and MoCS.
+Up to six junior fellowships are available for early career researchers working in applied or interdisciplinary phenomenology.
+Fellows will be hosted for a one-month stay by the Danish Institute for Advanced Study (DIAS) at the University of Southern Denmark (SDU).
+The primary purpose of the fellowship is to mentor and support early career researchers through the process of writing applications for externally funded post-doctoral positions to work at SDU.

 Eligibility: Fellows are expected to apply for the Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowships (anticipated deadline Sept.
-2023)—in addition to other funding sources that they may identify themselves.
-Eligibility for the DIAS-MoCS visiting junior fellowships will therefore be the same as eligibility criteria for the 2023 MSCA fellowships.
+2024)—in addition to other funding sources that they may identify themselves.
+Eligibility for the DIAS Visiting Junior Fellowships will therefore be the same as eligibility criteria for the 2024 MSCA fellowships.
 Typically, this requires that the applicant have a PhD before the MSCA deadline, which they have received less than eight years earlier.
-Applicants cannot have resided in the potential host country for more than 12 months in the 36 months immediately preceding the call deadline.
+Moreover, as this is a mobility fellowship, applicants cannot have resided in Denmark for more than 12 months in the 36 months immediately preceding the call deadline.
 (Please see the above link for full eligibility requirements.)

 Award: Fellows will be awarded up to 26,000 DKK (approx. €3,500).
 Typically, up to 11,250 DKK (approx. €1,500) will be provided as reimbursement for travel and housing costs.
 The remaining 14,750 DKK (approx. €2,000) will be disbursed as a one-time payment at the end of the research stay.
 (Note: The payment of 14,750 DKK may count as taxable income in the fellow’s country of residence.)